rdpohl/Jetson-Nano-2g-Traffic-Monitor/README.md

 #Step Two:\
 Boot the Nano and go through the installation routine for Ubuntu.

--After the initial installation run update and upgrade routine.
+- After the initial installation run update and upgrade routine.
--Okay to send reports to Ubuntu
+- Okay to send reports to Ubuntu